Brentwood, Houston: Cityscape

 Brentwood is near West Airport Boulevard and Hiram Clarke Road.
 Brentwood is 6 mi from the intersection of the 610 Loop and U.S. Route 59 (Southwest Freeway).
 Most houses in Brentwood have one story each, and are made of brick.

 In 1995 Claudia Kolker of the Houston Press described Brentwood as "pristine" and "orderly" which contains "decorously maintained homes."
 Kolker said "It's the very intimacy between these places that impresses a visitor: the way the ranch-style houses nudge against the grade school grounds, and how the playground stretches toward the parking lot that fronts the church.
 Almost a physical definition of the word community, this piece of Brentwood seems an icon of a time when home, education and religion all clasped together into one, universally accepted whole."
 In regards to the surrounding area, Kolker said "a skein of high tension wires laces a long pasture nibbled by cows.
 Buildings are few, and sound seems somehow muffled out here along Hiram Clarke Road, the thoroughfare that borders these fields.
 Here in the southwest suburbs, even the grimy Eagle Food Mart, stocked with requisite ATM machines, gas pumps and parking lot loiterers, retains the air of a small country store."
 Kolker said "Today, to pass the redwood "Brentwood" sign on Airport Street beside Eagle Food Mart is to enter a lapidary haven of gemlike lawns, immaculate houses and burnished cars" and that the local elementary school is "a brief walk from streets with storybook names such as Wuthering Heights, White Heather and Regency."
 She concluded "While Brentwood's population has changed over the past three decades, its charms have remained much the same."

 In 1996 few of the houses had burglar bars.
 Houses had few "for sale" signs and lawns were manicured.
 Many lawns had "poodle bushes."
 Around that time houses were listed for sale in the range $42,000 ($ in today's money) to $74,900 ($ in today's money).
 The houses were more inexpensive than similar houses in Fondren Southwest and sections of Missouri City.

-As of 2007 most houses have burglar bars, and many have placed cameras at the corners of their houses.
+As of 2007 most houses had burglar bars, and many have placed cameras at the corners of their houses.
 One woman installed motion sensors, rigged her doors and windows, and booby trapped her backyard gate.